 Rayene is originally from Constantine, Algeria.
 She obtained her first Mater’s degree in human genetics with honor from the University Constantine.
 In Sep.
 2017, she moved to France where she obtained a second Masters in Cancer Biology from Montpellier University.
 In Feb.
 2020, Rayene moved to Frankfurt and joined the Stolz group as a Master’s intern.
 In her project, she focused mainly on the establishment of drug screening assays in lung cancer cell lines cultured in 2D and 3D, respectively.
 After completing her Master’s thesis, Rayene intended to explore another horizon and proceeded as a PhD student, shifting her focus towards deciphering the molecular mechanism of ER quality control check mechanism around the FAM134 family.

-Sara is studying Biotechnology at the University Francisco de Vitoria, Spain and joined the lab in September 2020 for her Bachelor thesis on the impact of kinase signaling in 2D vs. 3D cultured cells.
+Sara was studying Biotechnology at the University Francisco de Vitoria, Spain and joined the Stolz lab in September 2020 for her Bachelor thesis on the impact of kinase signaling comparing 2D vs. 3D cultured cells.
 After finishing her Bachelor, Sara stayed in the lab as a research assistant with a focus on cellular screens.